dhanya807/Face_Detection/README.md

 ### ✅ 2.
 Run the Notebook Step-by-Step
 - Go to [Google Colab](https://colab.research.google.com/)
 - Click **File > Open Notebook**
-- Choose the uploaded `.ipynb` file or paste this GitHub link (if in repo):
+- Choose the uploaded `.ipynb` file.
+- Download the dataset and upload it your file.
+- Change the path to your drive path
 - Click **Runtime > Run all** to execute all cells from top to bottom, or run manually step by step.

 ---